040code/040code/_posts/2017-07-08-bezier-in-clojurescript.md

 Thanks to the klipse plugin and a bit of preparation from my side, you can now play around with Bézier Curves in `ClojureScript` directly in this blog.
 I do realise this post is probably not a compelling case for using `ClojureScript`:

 - Javascript "in the small" is not really the place where `ClojureScript` shines, especially when the largest part of that small program is javascript interop
-- `ClojureScript` fits large browser applications better where you need sane state management, immutable datastructures, lazy sequences, and a fast,  stable and robust language
+- `ClojureScript` fits large browser applications better, where you need sane state management, immutable datastructures, lazy sequences, and a fast,  stable and robust language

-- I'm not interested in 'religious' discussions about technology A versus technology B. `Clojure` and `ClojureScript` are THE sane way forward for me, in my context.
-I hope to share the fun I'm experiencing with it
-- Goethe said it best:
+I'm not interested in 'religious' discussions about technology A versus technology B. `Clojure` and `ClojureScript` are THE sane way forward for me, in my context.
+I hope to share the fun I'm experiencing with it.
+Goethe said it best:

 > It is always better to say right out what you think without trying to prove anything much: for all our proofs are only variations of our opinions, and the contrary-minded listen neither to one nor the other.

 But with all this talk about language, we're almost forgetting what it's all about: building useful stuff and having a great time doing it.

 I hope you enjoyed experimenting with Bézier curves.
-The [Klipse Blog](http://blog.klipse.tech) has several great examples of using Klipse, for instance [to write data driven documents](http://blog.klipse.tech/data/2017/03/17/data-driven-documents-google-charts.html).
+The [Klipse Blog](http://blog.klipse.tech) has several great examples of using Klipse for 'interactive programming', for instance [to write data driven documents](http://blog.klipse.tech/data/2017/03/17/data-driven-documents-google-charts.html).

 Thanks Niek for sharing the 040code repo with me.
-Please share your comments, suggestions and thoughts about this blog on [twitter.com/mmz_](https://twitter.com/mmz_).
+Please share your comments, suggestions and thoughts about this blog post on [twitter.com/mmz_](https://twitter.com/mmz_).
 Thanks for reading and Happy Coding!

 ## Links